blaylock08/Blaylock_516X_Project/README.md

 ## Model Testing

-Just for fun, I decided to put a few images of my colleugues and myself into the Random Forest model, as it was the most accurate, and see what we would be classfied as.
+Just for fun, I decided to put a few images of my colleagues and myself into the Random Forest model, as it was the most accurate, and see what we would be classified as.
 Our images and classifications can be found below.

 <p align="center">
    <img src="Test_Images/Adams.jpg" height="250"> <img src="Test_Images/Blaylock.jpg" height="250"> <img src="Test_Images/Deutsch.jpg" height="250"> <img src="Test_Images/Irlbeck.jpg" height="250"> <img src="Test_Images/Rewerts.jpg" height="250">